1976

 March

-Labs in South Africa, Tanzania, the United States and Pakistan begin using GPAS toolset.
+Labs in South Africa, Tanzania, the United States and Pakistan began using GPAS.